 Global War Economy: The Empire of the US Military Industrial Complex

-The blood thirsty machine that is the US industrial-military complex makes billion at all three phases of the war industry process: the manufacturing of ever more lethal and complex weapon systems, the destruction stage, and then finally the occupation and rebuilding phase in countries such as Germany, Japan, Korea, and more recently Iraq and Afghanistan.
-This war machine and its political associates always needs new conflicts.
-The United States of America is the uncontested juggernaut of the war business or war for profit, defining the economy of permanent war.
+The blood-thirsty machine that is the US industrial-military complex makes billions at all three phases of the war industry process: the manufacture of ever more lethal and complex weapon systems, the destruction stage, and then finally the occupation and rebuilding phase in countries such as Germany, Japan, Korea, and more recently Iraq and Afghanistan.
+This war machine and its political associates always need new conflicts.
+The US is the uncontested juggernaut of the war business or war for profit, defining the economy of permanent war.

 According to a report released August 24, 2012 by the Congressional Research Service ( CRS), business has been booming for the industrial-military complex, with export of US weapons abroad increasing more than three times from $21.4 billion in 2010 to $66.3 billion in 2011.
 This is the largest increase for a single year in the history of US arms export.
 The US is, by far, the largest arm dealer of the planet with 78.1 percent of the overall market.
 The CRS report puts Russia as a very distant second at $8.7 billion and Britain third at $3 billion.

 The leading buyers of US weapons from 2004 to 2011 were Saudi Arabia with $75.7 billion, India with $46.6 billion, the United Arab Emirates with $20.3 billion, Egypt at $14.3 billion and Pakistan at $13.2 billion.
 The accumulation of weapons in the Middle East sold by the US to Saudi Arabia and the UAE — with the blessings of Israel — is unquestionably a preparation for the next big profitable venture for the industrial-military complex: a war with Iran.